nhayward/revpit/user/pages/02.editors/miranda-darrow/bio.md

 **How can a manuscript’s first five pages make you sit up and take notice?**

-* Jump right in & show your main character facing challenges in a clearly defined universe.
-* A main character with agency, making choices to obtain their goal, even if those choices are bad and lead to disaster.
+Jump right into the story and let us get to know your main character and their goal starting on page one with how your protagonist is going through life and its challenges.
+I’m looking for a strong sense of identity for your protagonist and a clearly defined universe, not a story set in Anywhere, USA.
+Make sure your character has agency, meaning they are making choices to try to obtain their goal, even if those choices are bad and lead to disaster.
-* No floaters in this pool, only swimmers.
-Authors who recognize this quote from one of my favorite reality tv shows get bonus points.

 **What can writers expect from working with you during #RevPit, including communication?**

 My goal is for the story on the page to reflect the story vision the author carries, with the most impactful scenes and conflicts making it onto the pages.
-Sometimes I pick a manuscript with ideas for a fairly comprehensive restructuring, as my 2020 #RevPit winner can attest.
-True confession: I’m not your best source for sugar-coating.
-Consider me if you’re ready to accept direct feedback on your story and are ready and willing to tackle revisions with enthusiasm.
+If you submit to me, be advised that this may include larger structural changes, so please list any deal-breakers that you wouldn't entertain.
+Note - I would never ask an author to change the identity of their main character.
+My recommended changes would be plot-based, possibly reducing the number of characters, but not changing who they are.
+See my testimonials on my websites from my past winners if you'd like more insights into my process.

 I’ll start with an in-depth assessment of developmental editing recommendations, which we can discuss after you read and review my assessment.
 Together, we’ll develop a plan for your revisions, which you’ll work on and send back to me.
-Depending on the timing and state of the manuscript after these revisions, we may take another round of developmental edits, time permitting.
-I love reading almost everything, 100 – 150 books each year, so if you need a comp title, I might have ideas.
+Depending on the timing and state of the manuscript after these revisions, we may have time to take another round of developmental edits.
+Email is the best way to reach me, and I’ll try to get back within a day with answers to questions, and will communicate my timelines for editing feedback once I receive your revisions.
+I’m not a night owl, so you’re more likely to catch me at 6 a.m. than you are at 9 p.m.

-I hope to have my manuscript evaluation assessment letter ready to send to my winner the day winners are announced, so be ready to hit the ground running if you submit to me.

 **What do you expect from writers during the #RevPit revision process, including communication?**

+First, I want someone open to large-scale structural changes in their manuscript.
+For RevPit, I enjoy the challenge of tinkering with a story to rebuild it into something stronger, and I want authors willing to be open to that process.

-I’m a high energy person and want my chosen author to be excited to jump in and work on revisions so we can tease out the very best version of your story.
-I want passion paired with professionalism, as our efforts should be focused on the work with story goals in mind.
-I’m clearing time in my schedule and I expect the same from my author so we can be focused and driven with the goal of the best possible manuscript and query letter in the short time we’ll have as part of the program.
+Also, I’m a high-energy person and want my chosen author to be even more excited to jump in and work on revisions so we can tease out the very best version of your story.
+I want passion paired with professionalism, as I want our efforts focused on the work with story goals in mind.
+I’m clearing time in my hectic schedule for this, and I expect the same from my author so we can be focused and driven with the goal of the best possible manuscript and query letter in the short time we’ll have as part of the program.

-I also have a quirky sense of humor and look for the bright side of things, so expect every communication from me to have some positive feedback and some banter as we get to know each other.
-After we talk about next steps and revisions, tell me about your favorite new show, movie, music, books.
-I’d love to find some new object for my nerdy obsessions.

-Email is the best way to reach me, and I’ll try to get back within a day with answers to questions.
-After winners are announced, we can jump on Zoom video chat to get on the same page for the timeline for your edits and my feedback once I receive your revisions.
-I’m not a night owl, so you’re more likely to catch me at 6 a.m. than you are at 10 p.m.

 **What hobbies do you have outside of writing and editing?**

-Writing and reading are my main “recreational activities.”
-I’m also an avid crocheter.
-I have a bookish Etsy store SpunAYarnCrochet, where I offer scarfs, afghans, and other items that pair well with favorite novels and WIPs.

-When not editing and reading, I watch reality shows with my sons: _Survivor_, _Amazing Race_, _Big Brother_, _Lego Masters_, _Tough as Nails_, and others (though usually not “celebrity” versions).
-I also spend a fair amount of time at sports events for my sons' teams.
+I enjoy reading (I'm a super-reader, over 100 books/year), crochet, and attending my kids' sports events.
+We also like camping and boating in the summers.